a-shine/pm-for-startups/deck2.md

 - So you need to have a way of capturing what they want
 - This is where user stories come in...
 - Estimation of size is usually done by consensus of the team (e.g. 1-5 discussion)
+- The Definition of Done sets the overall standard of completion for all user stories in a project or sprint, while Acceptance Criteria specify the specific conditions that must be met for each individual user story to be considered successfully implemented

 --